POLITICS

 AustraliaTue Aug 19 2025

-The Australian government did not disclose specific reasons for the cancellation.
-However, Rothman's statements, including his belief that a Palestinian state would harm Israel and his support for Israel's control over the West Bank, are believed to have played a role.
+The Australian government did not give specific reasons for the cancellation.
+However, it is known that Rothman has made statements that the government found controversial.
+These include his belief that a Palestinian state would harm Israel and his support for Israel's control over the West Bank.

-Rothman argued that his views are widely shared in Israel.
-He was invited by a local Jewish organization to meet with the Jewish community in Australia, which has recently faced a rise in antisemitism.
+Rothman argued that his views are shared by many in Israel.
+He was invited by a local Jewish organization to meet with the Jewish community in Australia.
+The organization said the visit was to show support for the Jewish community, which has faced a rise in antisemitism.

 questions